 From 30 to 40 years ago, the name “Dodge City” was almost a synonym for outlawry of every description.
-Today Dodge City is one of the thriving and prosperous towns of southwestern Kansas, a city of peace and order, good homes, good schools and churches, and a citizenship thatwill equal worth and enterprisel that of any town of similar size in the state.
-The transformation and reformation have been accomplished through the efforts of men stout of heart and of noble purpose, who truly desired a better order of things and bent their energies to attain it.
+Today , Dodge City is one of the thriving and prosperous towns of southwestern Kansas, a city of peace and order, good homes, good schools and churches, and a citizenship that will equal worth and enterprise that of any town of similar size in the state.
+The transformation and reformation have been accomplished through the efforts of men stout of heart and noble purpose who truly desired a better order of things and bent their energies to attain it.

 Of the work of these men, that of Hamilton B. Bell stands out prominently.
 He was born July 31, 1853, on a farm in Washington County, Maryland.
 Death deprived him of a mother the year of his birth, and nine years later, or in 1862, his father died, leaving him the youngest of three orphaned children.

-For a few years, he lived with an uncle at Hagerstown, Maryland, where he received limited educational advantages, and at the age of 14, went out into the world to make his own way.
-At Waynesboro, Pennsylvania, he secured employment as a salesman in a jewelry store and remained there five years.
+For a few years, he lived with an uncle in Hagerstown, Maryland, where he received limited educational advantages and, at the age of 14, he went out into the world to make his own way.
+At Waynesboro, Pennsylvania, he secured employment as a salesman in a jewelry store and remained there for five years.